AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/share-a-document-folder.md

 >
 >* The folder must be in the >
 >  <!-->
->  <MadCap:conditionalText class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode">>
 >  top five levels>
->  </MadCap:conditionalText>>
 >  -->
->  `<MadCap:conditionalText class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode"> top five levels</MadCap:conditionalText>` of a folder hierarchy on an object. >
+>  of a folder hierarchy on an object. >
 >  <!-->
->  <span class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode">Each folder at the sixth level or below inherits its sharing configurations from the folder directly above it.</span>>
+>  Each folder at the sixth level or below inherits its sharing configurations from the folder directly above it.>
 >  -->
->  `Each folder at the sixth level or below inherits its sharing configurations from the folder directly above it.`
->
 >  For information about adding subfolders to create a folder hierarchy, see the section [Create folders and subfolders](../../documents/organizing-documents/create-documents-folder.md#creating-folders) in the article [Create document folders](../../documents/organizing-documents/create-documents-folder.md).
 >
 >* Smart folders can't be shared.